Boys' Brigade in Singapore: Companies

-Each BB company is managed by a partnership of members from the sponsoring church and the school where the company is based, if present.
+Each BB Company is managed by a partnership of members from the sponsoring church and the school where the company is based, if present.
 They are led by the Chaplain and Captain from the church, and typically assisted by a team of Teachers-in-Charge of the school.
 Assisting them are Officers, Primers and other VALs either from the church, from other churches or as former members of the Company.

-BB Companies are identified by a unique number, with an exception of companies catered for the Primers Programme.
-In general, the smaller the number is, the earlier the company was founded.
+BB Companies are identified by a unique number, with an exception of Companies catered for the Primers Programme.
+In general, the smaller the number is, the earlier the Company was founded.
 For example, the 1st Singapore Company has the longest history in Singapore.
-While this is true for most companies, the same cannot be said for certain companies as the number was "recycled" (especially in the 1980s and early 1990s).
-The majority of the companies are catered for the Seniors Programme.
+While this is true for most Companies, the same cannot be said for certain Companies as the number was "recycled" (especially in the 1980s and early 1990s).
+The majority of the Companies are catered for the Seniors Programme.
 Companies with a "J" indicate the Juniors Programme.
-Every company also has a sponsoring school where new boys are recruited annually, and weekly parades are held.
+Every Company also has a sponsoring school where new boys are recruited annually, and weekly parades are held.

-The BB companies in Singapore are divided into 10 clusters – North 1, North 2, North 3, East 1, East 2, South 1, South 2, West 1, West 2 and West 3.
-Each company is categorised into the appropriate cluster based on its geographical location on Singapore island.
+The BB companies in Singapore are divided into 10 Clusters – North 1, North 2, North 3, East 1, East 2, South 1, South 2, West 1, West 2 and West 3.
+Each Company is categorised into the appropriate Cluster based on its geographical location.